 That wouldn’t be too bad.
 Leslie wouldn’t have to come all the way here.
 It had been a good long life, even if she had not flown as high to glam and fame, like Gloria Vanderbilt or one of the famous Astor girls she used to adore as a child.
 She and her husband never got to retire to a houseboat on the Seine.

 Unexpected waves of joy, atavistic and primeval, displaced her nausea.

 Africa, its elephants and zebras, wildebeest and monkeys, from the sounds of the wild in the dark to the starry carpet of the Milky Way above, she had never felt like this before.

 Or was this a side-effect of the medications?

 She pressed the button on her remote, and the multilingual Saburian nurse came in.

 “Would you like something to help you sleep now?”

 “Please help me back out to the patio,” Mary said.

-Not wishing to go to bed as a child, too much new to see and do and even now in her last season — how glorious that could still be true.
+Not wishing to go to bed as a child, too much new to see and do and now in her last season — how wondrous that could still be true.